About Joel Engardio

 Lifelong Democrat

-Joel is a lifelong, forward-thinking Democrat.
-Joel served as a longtime board member of two of San Francisco’s largest political clubs: the Alice B. Toklas LGBTQ Democratic Club and the United Democratic Club.
+Joel Engardio is a lifelong Democrat who served as a longtime board member of two of San Francisco’s largest political clubs: the Alice B. Toklas LGBTQ Democratic Club and the United Democratic Club.

 Joel also served as a member of the San Francisco Democratic County Central Committee, which governs the local Democratic Party.

-Joel’s 2022 campaign for city supervisor was endorsed by multiple Democratic clubs and well known Democrats like State Senator Scott Wiener, who said: “I'm endorsing Joel Engardio for supervisor because the years he spent advancing Democratic values and LGBTQ rights under fierce resistance will serve him well.
+In 2022, State Senator Scott Wiener said: “I'm endorsing Joel Engardio for supervisor because the years he spent advancing Democratic values and LGBTQ rights under fierce resistance will serve him well.
 Our city needs leaders who can take the tough stands for creating our best San Francisco."

 Education

 In San Francisco, Joel helped lead the effort to bring algebra back to middle schools.
-His ballot measure Prop G in March 2024 passed with 80 percent of the vote.
-Read more about why 8th grade algebra matters and how we reversed a well-intended but failed policy to ban it.
+His ballot measure Prop G in March 2024 passed with 81 percent of the vote.
+Read more about why a decade-long ban on 8th grade algebra was a well-intended but failed policy that had to be reversed.

 Public Safety